 Early History of the Vecchione family

 This web page shows only a small excerpt of our Vecchione research.
-More information is included under the topic Early Vecchione History in all our PDF Extended History products and printed products wherever possible.
+The years 1480, 1528, 1603, 1656 and 1678 are included under the topic Early Vecchione History in all our PDF Extended History products and printed products wherever possible.

 Vecchione Spelling Variations

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations of Vecchione are Vecchi, Della Vecchia, La Vecchia, Del Vecchio, De Vecchi, Lo Vecchio, Vecchia, Vecchiatini, Vecchione, Vecchiotti, VecChina, Vecchiarini, Vecchiarelli, Vechietti, Vechiet, Vechione, Vecchiato, Vecchiuzzo and many more.

 Prominent among members of the family was Palma il Vecchio (c.
 1480-1528), born Jacopo Palma or known as Jacopo Negretti, an Italian painter of the Venetian school born at Serina Alta near Bergamo; Pietro della Vecchia, also sometimes known as Pietro Muttoni, (1603-1678), an Italian painter of the Baroque period; and Bartolomeo Vecchiarelli, who assumed the...